GAM-team/GAM/docs/Meta-Commands-and-File-Redirection.md

 The `quotechar <Character>` subargument sets the character used to quote fields in the CSV file that contaim special charactere; the default value is the value of `csv_output_quote_char` in `gam.cfg` which defaults to double quote.

+The `sortheaders <StringList>` argument causes GAM to sort CSV output rows by the column headers specified in `<StringList>`.
+The column headers are case insensitive and if column header does not appear in the CSV output, it is ignored.

 The `timestampcolumn <String>` adds a column named `<String>` to the CSV file; the value is the timestamp of when the GAM command started.